Typically under 18 years of age

-The Family Support Services Program is a state-funded program that provides individualized support to families who are caring for a family member living in the home with developmental disabilities or delays with costs that are beyond those normally experienced by other families.
+The Family Support Services Program is a state-funded program that provides individualized support to families who are caring for a family member living in the home with developmental disabilities or delays with costs that are beyond those typically experienced by other families.

-This long-running state-funded program provides individualized support to families by connecting them with a Coordinator to navigate local resources and to provide some limited financial support.
+This long-running state-funded program provides individualized support to families by connecting them with a coordinator to navigate local resources and provide some limited financial support.
 The emphasis on the needs of each family makes this a unique and incredibly relevant service.
 Family Support Funds can be used toward respite for the family, professional services such as home health or therapy services, medical or dental services, transportation, assistive technology, home modification, and parent and sibling support.

 How Do I Access the Family Support Program?

 To access the Family Support Services Program (FSSP), complete the Most In Need (MIN) assessment tool.
 Enrollment into FSSP is prioritized based on your MIN score.
 State rule now requires that this MIN assessment be updated annually for active FSSP families and those on our FSSP waitlist.
 If this assessment tool is not updated annually, you will no longer be eligible for FSSP supports.

 Families may need a break from time to time in caring for a child/adult child with disabilities.
 FSSP can pay a provider chosen by you to watch your child or adult child so you can leave and have a break outside the home.